Position

 1. Earn a relevant degree.

-3. Develop a strong portfolio.
+3. Develop a portfolio of your work.

 How long does it take to become a Instructional Designer?